Skip to content

 Press Command (⌘) + Shift + 4.
 Your cursor will transform into a crosshair.
 Now, press the Spacebar.
 The crosshair will change into a camera icon.
 Hover this camera icon over the window you wish to capture; the window will be highlighted.
 Click your mouse or trackpad.
 The screenshot of just that window will be saved to your desktop, often with a subtle shadow around it for depth.

 This method is excellent for isolating specific dialog boxes, toolbars, or application frames.
 It keeps your screenshots clean and focused.
 If you want to exclude the shadow effect on the captured window, you can hold down the Option (⌥) key while clicking.
-This provides a cleaner, flatter image, which can be preferable for certain design or documentation contexts.
+How to screenshot on Mac provides a cleaner, flatter image, which can be preferable for certain design or documentation contexts.

 Capturing a Selected Area